Adoptionist Theology: How did Jesus Become The Son of God?

 2) Hebrews 11:17

-By faith Abraham, when he was tried, offered up Isaac; and he that had received the promises offered up his only begotten son.”
+By faith, Abraham, when he was tried, offered up Isaac; and he that had received the promise offered up his only-begotten son.”

-1. a) This is either a flat contradiction because Ishmael was begotten before Isaac was.
+1. a) This is a flat contradiction because Ishmael was begotten before Isaac was.

 2. b) Or this is not to be understood as allegorical.

-We know this is not to be understood literally.
-Isaac is not the only begotten son; just as Jesus is not the non-allegorical ‘son of God’.
+We know this is not understood literally.
+Isaac is not the only-begotten son; just as Jesus is not the non-allegorical ‘son of God’.

 Question: Is Jesus ‘eternally begotten’ by the father?